JeremiahKaren/35percent.github.io/_posts/2020-02-10-heygate-final-chapter-funding-affordable-housing-review.md

 ![](http://35percent.org/img/fundingra.png)

-Such funding has been available since 2016 when Sadiq Khan [announced](https://www.london.gov.uk/what-we-do/housing-and-land/homes-londoners-affordable-homes-programme-2016-21) a £4.6bn funding programme, but Lendlease hasn't applied for it.
+Such funding has been available since 2016 when Sadiq Khan [announced](https://www.london.gov.uk/what-we-do/housing-and-land/homes-londoners-affordable-homes-programme-2016-21) a £4.6bn funding programme, but despite the 2013 planning committee's intention and the Regeneration Agreement's obligation, Lendlease hasn't applied for it.

-Despite the 2013 planning committee's intention and the Regeneration Agreement's obligation, in Monday's [committee report for the final phase]() Southwark now states: _"There is no obligation on Lendlease to seek public funds."_ (para 283)
+Now Southwark states in Monday's [committee report for the final phase](): _"There is no obligation on Lendlease to seek public funds."_ (para 283) and

 But, we say that unless Lendlease applies for grant funding then Southwark should reject this final phase application.